jeanguyomarch/fontmaker/README.md

 fontmaker
 =========

 This command-line utility has been originally developed for the SmartWrist project.
-More info at: http://phabricator.jeanguyomarch.com/diffusion/PFE/.

 What it does
 ------------